The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 After delighting parents and kids alike for almost 60 years, Mattel welcomes View-Master into the fold.

-Hot Wheels & NASCAR bring racing legends to the brand by partnering with NASCAR drivers Kyle Petty and Jack Baldwin and putting NASCAR-themed vehicles into kids’ hands for the first time.
-The Hot Wheels - NASCAR partnership lasted for the next decade.
+Hot Wheels partners with NASCAR to bring racing legends Kyle Petty and Jack Baldwin to the brand and putting NASCAR-themed vehicles into kids’ hands for the first time.
+The Hot Wheels-NASCAR partnership endured for the next decade.

 Mattel begins a landmark collaboration with UCLA Health and becomes the proud namesake of UCLA Mattel Children’s Hospital.